 The accountant’s standard – AICPA SSVS No 1

-A relative new comer to the field is the Statement on Standards for Valuation Services or SSVS No 1 for short.
+A relative new comer to the field is the Statement on Standards for Valuation Services or SSVS No 1 for short, now VS Section 100.
 Published by the American Institute of CPAs (AICPA), the standard is very detailed and yet provides great flexibility in how you can handle your valuation projects.

 Two ways to run your appraisals

 One key feature that sets SSVS No 1 apart is the so-called Calculation Engagement format.
 It is unique in that it allows the client and their appraiser to agree up front on the scope and extent of valuation analysis.

 And you have more choices unlike in other standards, such as the venerable USPAP and International Valuation Standards (IVS).
 For instance, under the SSVS No 1 framework you can outline the scope of business value analysis together with the client.

 Why this level of latitude?
 In times past, the business appraiser had the sole discretion in deciding which valuation approaches and methods to use.
 The client would provide the needed business information and leave the rest in the hands of their trusted appraiser.
 The appraiser would transmit the finished report to the client detailing the scope of work and the business value conclusion.